CatchTheTornado/opensourcetipsbook/README.md

 This book is a community effort started by Piotr Karwatka, an open source enthusiast, developer and [co-founder and investor at Catch The Tornado](https://www.catchthetornado.com/portfolio).

+Big thanks to all contributors:
+- Filip Rakowski - co-founder of [Vue Storefront](https://vuestorefront.io) added a great chapter on Commercialization

 ## How to contribute

 This book is published in the form of a Node.js (Astro) webpage.
 If you're thinking of adding or tweaking some content you might want to first check if there's already an [issue for it](https://github.com/CatchTheTornado/opensourcetipsbook/issues) (If not create one to avoid the duplication of your work) or maybe even a ready [pull request](https://github.com/CatchTheTornado/opensourcetipsbook/pulls) waiting to be merged.